dattalab/moseq2-app/README.md

 the complete 48 session dataset, or a smaller dataset with 20 total sessions, 10 of each experimental group.

-If on linux (Ubuntu/Debian), you might need to install the `unzip` package:
+If on WSL/linux (Ubuntu/Debian), you might need to install the `unzip` package:
 ```bash
 sudo apt install unzip
 ```